JohnDennehy101/homeautomation/JohnDennehy_Project_Proposal.md

 An analysis will be undertaken of the data so that it will be possible to see if there is any correlation between weather conditions and running performance.

-## Tools, Technologies and Equipment
-*Proposed Tools - Study of Impact (if any) of Weather Conditions on Running Performance* Raspberry Pi4
+## Tools, Technologies and Equipment - Study of Impact (if any) of Weather Conditions on Running Performance
+* Raspberry Pi4
-Garmin Forerunner 645M Watch
+* Garmin Forerunner 645M Watch
-OnePlus 5T
+* OnePlus 5T
-Strava API
+* Strava API
-Firebase Realtime Database
+* Firebase Realtime Database
-Firebase Web Application
+* Firebase Web Application
-Sense HAT
+* Sense HAT
-Python3
+* Python3
-JavaScript
+* JavaScript
-HTML5
+* HTML5

-TODO: Write a list of things you propose to use in your work.
-This can be hardware, programming languages etc.

-## Project Repository
-TODO: Create a repository for your project.
-You can add this proposal to it!
+* Visual Studio Code
+* Visual Studio Code - Remote - SSH Extension